 The Entrepreneurship graduate business certificate is designed for students who seek to start a business, take over a family business, or grow a small business.

 Offered by the Kogod School of Business, the Graduate Certificate in Entrepreneurship is designed for students who seek to start or grow a new business or social venture, expand an existing venture, or take over a family business.

 Admission to the Program

 Open to students with a bachelor's degree or equivalent from an accredited institution with a satisfactory grade point average.
 Applicants must have at least one year of work experience.
-Applicants whose first language is not English are required to take and earn minimum acceptable scores on the Test of English as a Foreign Language (TOEFL) and demonstrate English language proficiency.
+Applicants whose first language is not English must have a satisfactory score on the Test of English as a Foreign Language (TOEFL).

 - MGMT-660 Entrepreneurship and Innovation (3)

 - MGMT-661 Entrepreneurship Practicum: New Venture Business Plan (3)

 - MGMT-663 Managing Private and Family Businesses (1.5)

 - MGMT-666 Strategic Alliances, Mergers, and Acquisitions (3)